davidmoten/xsd-forms/README.md

 A major redesign is occurring now.
 The plan is this:

   * use abstract syntax tree to represent xsd simplified to enable recursive traversal of the xsd in scala
-  * minimize use of element number in elements, rather in scripts get current element number from the appropriate ancestor in the xml DOM.
   * against all elements using an element number include an instance number to support maxOccurs>1
   * in the generated page store a hidden copy of the form html with instance=1 to be used as the source for repeating nodes in the tree
   * the initial view will be with of the form html with instance=2